dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 amplification factor when the DNS protocol is used as a vector for a denial of service attack.

+Implementors SHOULD allow operators to configure limits on the number of QTx values specified and/or the resulting response size.

 # IANA Considerations

 IANA has assigned the values of 20 and 21 in the DNS EDNS0 Option Codes